Learn more about the Gardens’ many educational opportunities:

 Browse and register online for seasonally changing community class offerings.
 Class range from Sonoran Desert ecology, special gardening topics, and wellness programs such as mindful yoga.

-Each month trained Docents offer a series of five classes that explore strategies for successful gardening in the Sonoran Desert, providing a basic understanding of local climate, soil, water and plant life.
+Trained Docents share strategies for successful gardening in the Sonoran Desert, providing a basic understanding of local climate, soil, water and plant life.
+Signature Classes will not be offered this summer, but will return in fall 2015.

 Join an active corps of trained citizen foresters working to make our neighborhoods greener and healthier through Urban Forestry Certificate Program offered annually each spring!